 - A grade of B or better on Cambridge English Qualification C1 Advanced;

 - PTE (Pearson Test of English - Academic): overall score of 65, with not less than 60 in each of reading, writing, listening, and speaking.

 For the Northern Collaborative Baccalaureate Nursing Program (NCBNP), the following are required for admission:

-- fulfillment of the BC Secondary School English 12 requirement (70%); and
+- fulfillment of the BC high school English Studies 12 requirement (70%); and

 - either an IELTS (International English Language Testing System) Academic, or a CELBAN (Canadian English Language Assessment for Nurses) with current, valid results and scores as set by BCCNM for the year of admission.